dor-a/dor-a/README.md

 - 👋 Hi, I’m @dor-a
 - 👀 I’m interested in the DevOps world
-- 🌱 I’m currently learning K8s , CI/CD
+- 🌱 I’m currently learning K8S , CI/CD in depth
-- 💞️ I’m looking to collaborate on OS DevOps projects
+- 💞️ I’m looking to collaborate on DevOps projects

 <!---